codesharedot/quantum-resistant-ledger-price/README.md

-# medx price
+# carry price

-Gets the medx price with Python (from JSON).
+Gets the carry price with Python (from JSON).

 https://pythonbasics.org